Tortellini with Mushroom Ragu` and Black Truffle

 Photography & Video: Anita Parise with Renee Lenzarini

-Recipe & Inspiration: A Tuscan getaway to Montalcino in the heart of Chianti and the Western Australian black truffle season.
+Recipe & Inspiration: A Tuscan getaway to Montalcino in the heart of Chianti and Western Australia’s black truffle season.

 Anita: “See you later Autumn and hello Winter … FINALLY!
 We’ve been blessed with such mild weather so far this winter, with beautiful sunny days and fresh nights.
 So much so, my family has been able to relish in some of our favourite winter outings.
 We’ve enjoyed the Perth Hills and its gorgeous little orchards, sampling and picking our own fruit, lighting the pizza oven at my father-in-law’s house, making pizza and roasting chestnuts!
 And, above all, comfort food cooking.
 There is nothing quite like cooking and eating a delicious, hearty, wintery meal to warm the soul.

 This time of year also showcases one of the world’s most sought after ingredient … that’s right, truffles!
 This got Renee and I talking, as Renee recently enjoyed a wonderful meal with her partner at Nobu which was created to celebrate the truffle season – but I will let her tell you about that, as this is where the inspiration for this recipe started …”